Oracle Licensing

 33. User Minimums

-Defines a minimum number of Named User Plus licenses that must be maintained for a given number of Processor licenses.
+This defines the minimum number of Named User Plus licenses that must be maintained for a given number of Processor licenses.

 34. Processor Core Factor